-The interior features a unique three-passenger setup with a single driver’s seat and bench for passengers.
+The interior features a unique setup for three passengers, with a single driver’s seat and bench for all passengers.
 The bench accommodates two people on the passenger’s side and folds down for maximum utility.

 The driver’s seat can swivel 15 degrees to the right when stopped or operated in autonomous mode.
 The rear doors are wide-opening cargo doors, and it sits on utilitarian 50.8-centimetre wheels rather than the I.D.
 Buzz’s 55.88-centimetre wheels.